American bison

-Two subspecies or ecotypes have been described: the plains bison (B. b. bison), smaller in size and with a more rounded hump, and the wood bison (B. b. athabascae)—the larger of the two and having a taller, square hump.
+Two subspecies or ecotypes have been described: the plains bison (B. b. bison), smaller and with a more rounded hump; and the wood bison (B. b. athabascae), the larger of the two and having a taller, square hump.
 Furthermore, the plains bison has been suggested to consist of a northern plains (B. b. montanae) and a southern plains (B. b. bison) subspecies, bringing the total to three.
 However, this is generally not supported.
 The wood bison is one of the largest wild species of extant bovid in the world, surpassed only by the Asian gaur.
 Among extant land animals in North America, the bison is the heaviest and the longest, and the second tallest after the moose.

+Once roaming in vast herds, the species nearly became extinct by a combination of commercial hunting and slaughter in the 19th century and introduction of bovine diseases from domestic cattle.
+With an estimated population of 60 million in the late 18th century, the species was culled down to just 541 animals by 1889 as part of the subjugation of the Native Americans, because the American bison was a major resource for their traditional way of life (food source, hides for clothing and shelter, and horns and bones for tools).
+Recovery efforts expanded in the mid-20th century, with a resurgence to roughly 31,000 wild bison as of March 2019.
+For many years, the population was primarily found in a few national parks and reserves.
+Through multiple reintroductions, the species now freely roams wild in several regions in the United States, Canada and Mexico, others are kept in smaller natural areas as conservation herds, while some are also kept in private commercial herds.
+The American bison has also been introduced to Yakutia in Russia.

-Spanning back many millennia, Native American tribes have had cultural and spiritual connections to the American bison.
-It is the national mammal of the United States of America.
+Spanning back millennia, Indigenous peoples of the Great Plains have had cultural and spiritual connections to the American bison.
+It is the national mammal of the United States.